-Call Warner Bates at (770) 766-3770 for a consultation with our legal team.
+Call Warner Bates at (770) 951-2700 for a consultation with our divorce & family attorneys in Atlanta.
 We are here to provide legal counsel and support for you during this time.

 File a petition under the Procedures for Prevention of Family Violence Act.
 Such a petition may result in an ex parte protective order that sets forth strict limitations of the contact allowed between the parties and schedules a hearing date, at which the petitioner may request a 12-month protective order or a three-year permanent protective order.
 Mutual protective orders may be filed at the request of the parties or by order of the court.